regorxxx/Camelot-Wheel-Notation/README.md

 ## Usage
 ### Working with keys
-Lets say you have a currently working code to retrieve a list of keys from some files then, to translate standard keys like ('G#m' or 'Abm') into the camelot wheel Notation, you would do:
+Lets say you have a currently working code to retrieve a list of keys from some files then, to translate Standard Keys like ('G#m' or 'Abm') into the Camelot Wheel Notation, you would do:
 ```javascript
 let objKey = camelotWheel.getKeyNotationObjectCamelot('Abm'); // {hour: 1, letter: 'A'}
 let objKeyOpen = camelotWheel.getKeyNotationObjectOpen('Abm'); // {hour: 6, letter: 'm'}
 ```
-Can also translate back such object into standard notation.
-Although note there are 2 ways to represent the same key, that is: sharp and flat.
+Can also translate back such object into Standard notation.
+Although note there are 2 ways to represent the same key, that is: Sharp and Flat.
 Both are equivalent.
 ```javascript
 ... // where objKey = {hour: 1	, letter: 'A'}
 let flatKey = camelotWheel.getKeyNotationFlat(objKey); // 'Abm'